Reba McEntire: Early life

 Once finishing high school, McEntire enrolled in college at Southeastern Oklahoma State University.
 She majored in elementary education with a minor in music.
-She completed student teaching and later graduated with a Bachelor's degree.
+She completed student teaching and later graduated with a bachelor's degree.
 She also continued to help out on her family's ranch during her college years.
 In 1974, McEntire's father encouraged her to take a job opportunity singing "The Star-Spangled Banner" at the National Finals Rodeo in Oklahoma City.
 She contacted family friend and rodeo announcer Clem McSpadden, who helped her get hired for the gig.
 Following one of her performances, McEntire was heard by country artist Red Steagall who was impressed by her singing.
-Reba, her siblings and her mother later joined him at a hotel party the same week.
+Reba, her siblings, and her mother later joined him at a hotel party the same week.
 At the hotel, Reba performed an a cappella version of Dolly Parton's "Joshua".
 Jacqueline McEntire asked Steagall if he was able to help get all her children a recording contract.
-After going back to Nashville, Steagall contacted her in early 1975 and said, "I can't take all three.
+After going back to Nashville, Steagall contacted her in early 1975, and said, "I can't take all three.
 But I could take Reba.
 She's got something a little different."

 In March 1975 and accompanied by her mother, McEntire embarked on a trip to Nashville, Tennessee, to record a demonstration tape that Steagall hoped to pass along to record labels.
 At the start of the trip, she was unsure about pursuing a professional country music career.
 McEntire recalled in her autobiography continually making excuses for her mother to stop the car instead of traveling to Nashville.
 After noticing her daughter's fear, Jacqueline McEntire told her, "Now Reba, let me tell you something.
 If you don't want to go to Nashville, we don't have to do this.
 But I'm living all my dreams through you."
 The conversation changed her mind and they continued on to Nashville.

 After recording a demo, McEntire's tape was heard by Glenn Keener of PolyGram/Mercury Records, who was interested in signing her to a Nashville contract.
-Keener brought McEntire's tape and another female's tape to PolyGram's Chicago headquarters.
-The label informed Kenner that he could only sign one female performer.
+Keener brought McEntire's tape and another woman's tape to PolyGram's Chicago headquarters.
+The label informed Keener that he could only sign one female performer.
 "He looked at the two tapes in his hand and handed ’em mine," McEntire told Entertainment Weekly.